dolliars/heyheather/_posts/2021-01-17-pandemic-plea.md

 months ago.
 If you had asked me to rank my friends in order of best physical shape and general health, one in particular would rank 1st, maybe 2nd place.
-Yet when I spoke to him about two months after he contracted COVID, he still had issue with his lungs capacity.
+Yet when I spoke to him about two months after he contracted COVID, he still had issue with his lung capacity.
 He got winded just going up his stairs.

 I don't think we're measuring the health impacts well enough.
 I think it's unlikely we'll be able to do that any time soon.
 We need to be vaccinating like